vitalitylearning2021/problemSolvingPyCUDA/index.md

     return (a / b + 1) if (a % b != 0) else (a / b)
 ```

-We are now ready to launch the `deviceAdd` function as it were an
-ordinary Python function as
+We are now ready to launch the `deviceAdd` function as it were an ordinary Python function as

 ``` python
 deviceAdd(d_c, d_a, d_b, np.int32(N), block = blockDim, grid = gridDim)
 ```

-In order to measure the execution times and to assess the performance,
-the invokation to `deviceAdd` is decorated as follows`PyCUDA!timing`:
+In order to measure the execution times and to assess the performance, the invokation to `deviceAdd` is decorated as follows:

 ``` python
 start = cuda.Event()